 Moist chocolate coffee cake with big fudgy crumbs ~ breakfast doesn’t get any better!
+Share this party-worthy coffee cake with the people you love.

-chocolate crumb cake’s pedigree
+chocolate sour cream crumb cake’s pedigree

 Crumb cake is believed to have originated in Germany in the 1700s as streuselkuchen, which translates to ‘streusel cake’ (derived from the German word streuen meaning to scatter.)
 German immigrants brought crumb cake to America in the 1900s and the Pennsylvania Dutch popularized the recipe, especially among the Amish.
 The cake is easy to make and keeps well, so It eventually spread throughout the Northeast, where it remains a beloved breakfast treat.
 I grew up eating crumb cake every weekend with my German grandparents, and I’ve made several renditions here on the site.
 Transitioning from the traditional yellow cake to devil’s food chocolate seems like a no-brainer.
 This chocolate crumb cake is a must bake!

-what you’ll need for chocolate crumb cake
+what you’ll need for chocolate sour cream crumb cake

 pantry staples